wp-plugins/simple-login-sc/readme.txt

 = Do I have to use all the shortcodes attributes? =

 Nope!
-Any number you need adn it starts at zero.
+Any number you need and it starts at zero.

 == Screenshots ==

-1.
+screenshot-1.jpg
-2.
+screenshot-2.jpg

 == Changelog ==